2025 Formula Regional Japanese Championship: Race calendar

 The provisional calendar for the 2025 season was revealed on 20 January 2025.
-The championship will not race at Mobility Resort Motegi for the first time in its history, while its space in the schedule was replaced by a second round at Suzuka.
+The championship did not race at Mobility Resort Motegi for the first time in its history, while its space in the schedule was replaced by a second round at Suzuka.
 With three double-header and three triple-header rounds, the race count increased to 15, one more than in 2024.